Gain and phase type multipliers for feedback robustness: Multipliers of gain type

 \subsection{Multiplier for stability under unitary perturbation}

-Next, having established that the existence of a magnitudinal multiplier is necessary and sufficient for stability in case of a pure rotational uncertainty, we now consider for which type of phasal uncertainties a much smaller set of magnitudinal multipliers can guarantee robust stability.
-The set of magnitudinal multipliers considered are diagonal and completely parametrized by a nonnegative number and an element that is either $1$ or $-1$, i.e., an element whose only information is the sign.
+In the previous section, we established that the existence of a magnitudinal multiplier is necessary and sufficient for stability in the case of a scalar rotational uncertainty.
+Similarly to Section~\ref{sec:phase_multipliers}, a minimal set of uncertainties gives rise to a maximal set of multipliers.
+Motivated by this, we now consider for which type of phasal uncertainties a much smaller (in some sense minimal) set of magnitudinal multipliers can guarantee robust stability.
+More specifically, the set of magnitudinal multipliers considered are diagonal and completely parametrized by a nonnegative number and an element that is either $1$ or $-1$, i.e., a nonzero element whose useful information is only its sign.